 Plant care works: These air purifying survival plants will not require a lot of your attention and will survive even if you neglect them.
 All they needs is shade and water once a week, when the soil is dry.
 Pace lily is considered a plant ideal for the lazy people or for the ones that have a busy schedule.

 Air purifying survival plants – Arrowhead Plant (Syngonium podophyllum)

 If you visited Mexico or Hawaii, chances are you’ve already seen this plant in its natural environment or even as a houseplant.
-It is a poisonous plant and it’s known to cause skin irritation to yard workers, also you should avoid ingesting it as it causes vomiting and nausea.
-It is a good air purifier that helps you get rid of formaldehyde and tests showed that over a period of 24 hours it decreased the formaldehyde levels by 67 percent.
+It is a poisonous plant and it’s known to cause skin irritation to yard workers.
+You should also avoid ingesting it as it causes vomiting and nausea.
+It is a good air purifier that helps you get rid of formaldehyde.Tests showed that over a period of 24 hours it decreased the formaldehyde levels by 67 percent.
 The arrowhead plant is recommended for smokers or people who do a lot of home cooking.

 Plant care works: Overall, it’s quite easy to take care of these air purifying survival plants, if you keep in mind the following: no direct sunlight, a steady temperature between 60 °F and 75 °F, allow drying between waterings and provide moisture by placing the plant pot on a tray filled with pebbles and water.

 Air purifying survival plants – Devil’s Ivy (Epipremnum aureum)